yugabyte/yugabyte-db/README.md

 # Need Help?

-* You can ask questions, find answers, and/or help others on our Community [Slack](https://www.yugabyte.com/slack) and [Forum](https://forum.yugabyte.com), as well as [Stack Overflow](https://stackoverflow.com/questions/tagged/yugabyte-db)
+* You can ask questions, find answers, and help others on our Community [Slack](https://www.yugabyte.com/slack) and [Forum](https://forum.yugabyte.com), as well as [Stack Overflow](https://stackoverflow.com/questions/tagged/yugabyte-db).

 * Please use [GitHub issues](https://github.com/yugabyte/yugabyte-db/issues) to report issues.